Kodur Assembly constituency

-Kodur is a Scheduled Caste reserved constituency in Annamayya district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Kodur is a Scheduled Caste reserved constituency in Tirupati district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Rajampet Lok Sabha constituency.

 Arava Sreedhar is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Janasena Party.
 As of 2024, there are a total of 204,491 electors in the constituency.
 The constituency was established in 1962, as per the Delimitation Orders (1962).